 In this paper, we describe a ray tracing based virtual reality framework that closes these gaps.
-In particular, the proposed system supports direct ray tracing of trimmed freeform surfaces even for complex models of thousands of patches, allows for accurately simulating reflections and refraction for glass and car paint effects, offers support for direct integration of measured materials via Bidirectional Texture Functions (BTFs), and even allows for soft environmental lighting from high dynamic range environment maps.
-All of these effects can be delivered interactively, and are demonstrated on a real-world industrial model, a complete Mercedes C-class car.
+In particular, the proposed system supports direct ray tracing of trimmed freeform surfaces even for complex models of thousands of patches, allows for accurately simulating reflections and refraction for glass and car paint effects, offers support for direct integration of measured materials via bidirectional texture functions, and even allows for soft environmental lighting from high dynamic range environment maps.
+All of these effects can be delivered interactively, and are demonstrated on a real-world industrial model, a complete Mercedes C-Class car.